SweetCoffy/oh-yes-legacy/README.md

 ## **how 2 test** (~~totally not advertising~~)
 do you want to see the bot in action but don't want to download anything? join  [our discord server](https://discord.com/invite/VgwTUjx)

+"but why do i have to join a server, why can't i just invite the bot?" well, the bot is currently made for a single server, but you can download the source if you want to test it out in your own server

 ## **commands**

 #### **non-restricted**